 Reentrancy happens when a smart contract allows external contract calls to occur before the complete execution of the initial call.
 For example, Contract A calls into Contract B and is waiting for some condition to be met before updating its state, while Contract B calls back into Contract A (to, for instance, recursively withdraw or drain funds).

 If you aren’t very careful with your contract design, reentrancy can make your code do things you never planned for, whether a bug or an exploit by a malicious actor.
-Solidity allows reentrancy and recently added an opt-in `noReentracy` guard that developers may or may not use, but the responsibility is on the developer.
+Solidity allows reentrancy and recently added an opt-in <code-rich-text>noReentracy<code-rich-text> guard that developers may or may not use, but the responsibility is on the developer.
 Clarity doesn’t allow for reentrancy at all.

 Default Permissions

-In smart contracts, there are several types of permissions when it comes to functions: Private, Read-only, or Public.
+In smart contracts, there are several types of permissions when it comes to functions: private, read-only, or public.
 Private functions can only be called by the current contract; read-only functions can be called externally (but cannot change the chain state); and public functions can be called externally by another principal (i.e. another user or smart contract).

 Solidity functions are public by default, which means that any external contract can call into them.
 Clarity functions, on the other hand, are private by default, and developers must explicitly state that any given function is public.
 This again imposes an intentional opt-out protection on developers, warding off less secure contract design.